mengqian989/vzlib/medinfo2019/single_class.md

 Observations:

 - Using all fields (title+abstract+fulltext) achieved the best performance in ARI, followed by title+abs, then title.
-- When using only titles, DF-based feature selection worked better than VCGS.
+- When using only titles, DF-based feature selection worked better than VCGS in most cases.
 This would be due to the small number of words from titles (therefore not many keywords were identified by VCGS).
 This tendency is also seen in title+abstract.
 - kmeans generally works better than maximin.
-- LSA's effectiveness is not very clear.

-Observations:

-- The tendency (fulltext > abstract > title) didn't change.
-- kmeans performs better than maximin.
-- LSA generally helps.
-- R is less sensitive than D, which means it's difficult to find good D value).
-- VCGS doesn't work for titles (only).
-If we look at the cases where VCGS was used...
+- LSA is often found effective maybe due to the smaller size of data?

-Sorted by precision.
+Sort by precision.

 ```bash
 less brca_top4_eval_all_sgl.csv | grep ",4,0." | sort -t',' -k14 -nr | head -5